ajrichter/Pyfi/README.md

 [Pandas_Datareader Docs](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html)

+The files names
+    pX.py
-The files name pX.py correspond to the tutorial numbers.
+correspond to the tutorial numbers.
 .csv's are the output files of the data accessed

 testmutfund.py is my file to test accessing individual stocks, specifically mutual funds.